Grass Pollen Allergy

 - Take allergy medicines and start treatment before grass pollen season starts in your area.
 Find out what time of year grass pollen starts to appear in your area so you can start allergy treatment at least two weeks before pollen season begins.
 Many over-the-counter medicines work well to control pollen allergy symptoms.
 They can also help eye, nose, and airway symptoms.

-Allergy Medicine Guide for Pollen Allergy
+Allergy Medicine Guide

 Nasal rinse: Using a saline (saltwater) nose rinse can help cut down mucus and rinse pollen out of your nose.
 Remember to use these as directed.